ScaffoldGPT: A Scaffold-based GPT Model for Drug Optimization: Introduction

-\textbf{Our contributions.} In this work, we propose \algname, a novel scaffold-based large language model with three-stage optimization process for drug improvement.
-This optimization process is designed to enhance existing drugs to rapidly evolving virus variants and cancer cells, overcoming the limitation of earlier drug improvement efforts.
+In this work, we propose \algname, a novel scaffold-based GPT with three-stage optimization process for drug optimization.
+This optimization process is designed to enhance existing drugs to rapidly evolving virus variants and cancer cells, overcoming the limitation of earlier drug optimization efforts.
 The contributions of \algname are summarized as follows:

-$\bullet$ A framework for drug improvement using LLMs that involves a three-step optimization process. \fix{The underlying motivation is that each stage is complementary to each other, enhances the performance of the preceding one.
+$\bullet$ A novel framework for drug optimization using GPT, featuring a three-step optimization process, the first of its kind to the best of our knowledge. \fix{The underlying motivation is that each stage is complementary to each other, enhances the performance of the preceding one.
 Furthermore, we have conducted ablation studies to illustrate the performance gains achieved at each step.}

-$\bullet$ A scaffolds-based LLM with a novel two-phase incremental training specifically designed for drug optimization.
+$\bullet$ A scaffolds-based \fix{GPT} with a novel two-phase incremental pre-training specifically designed for drug optimization.
 The motivation for incremental training is to conduct local optimization before embarking on global optimization by breaking down the whole training corpus into knowledge pieces in an incremental order.
 We also conducted an ablation study in table 3 to demonstrate the effectiveness of the incremental training.

-$\bullet$ A novel token-level decoding optimization strategy, $\TOPN$, utilizes pretrained LLMs to enable controlled, reward-guided generation that aligns with targeted objectives.
+$\bullet$ A novel token-level decoding optimization strategy, $\TOPN$, utilizes pretrained \fix{GPT} to enable controlled, reward-guided generation that aligns with targeted objectives.

 $\bullet$ Through extensive experiments and ablation studies on real-world viral and cancer-related benchmarks, we demonstrate that \algname outperforms the competing baselines and reliably improves upon existing molecules/drugs in terms of desired targeted objectives while preserving original scaffold, resulting in superior drug candidates.